teresalau/Data-Wrangling-in-Python/README.md

 # Data Wrangling in Python using Tidy Data Principles

-## 1. What is the Tidy Data Principles
+## 1. What is Data Wrangling and the Tidy Data Principles

+[Data wrangling](https://online.hbs.edu/blog/post/data-wrangling) refers to the steps and processes taken to tramsform raw data to usable formats for further data analysis.
+It can include combining or seperating data sources, removing or filling in missing/outliers data, transforming the structure of the dataset, and other strategies employed to ensure the data is of high quality to safeguard the integrity of the data analysis.
+Why?
+Because garbage in, garbage out - having clean and useable data is the foundation of valid and reliable data analysis.

-The concept of "tidy data" originates from a paper published by Hadley Wickham in the Journal of Statistical Software.
+The concept of "tidy data" originates from the paper published by Hadley Wickham in [the Journal of Statistical Software](https://vita.had.co.nz/papers/tidy-data.pdf).
 It is a set of best practices recommended by Wickham in preparing data for statistical analysis.
 If a dataset is organized using the tidy data principls, then it will follow the below structure:

 1. Every column is a variable
 2. Every row is an observation
 3. Every cell is a single value